apache/pekko/docs/src/main/paradox/general/jmm.md

 another message moments later.
 It is important to realize that with the actor model you don't get any guarantee that the same thread will be executing the same actor for different messages.

-To prevent visibility and reordering problems on actors, Akka guarantees the following two "happens before" rules:
+To prevent visibility and reordering problems on actors, Pekko guarantees the following two "happens before" rules:

  * **The actor send rule:** the send of the message to an actor happens before the receive of that message by the same actor.
  * **The actor subsequent processing rule:** processing of one message happens before processing of the next message by the same actor.